-This courses introduces the field of computer science.
-Various aspects of computing will be discussed, topics include computer hardware and software, programming concepts such as algorithms and object-oriented programming, and ethical computing in society
+Introduction to the field of computer science.
+Topics include current state, trends, and challenges of various aspects of computing: computer hardware and software, programming languages, and fundamental programming concepts such as algorithms and object-oriented programming.

 CSC 112 Assembly Language